bjorge/hyttahub/README.md

 ## Features

+-   **GDPR and App Store Compliance**
     -   **Terms of Service & Privacy Policy:** A complete flow for presenting and requiring user acceptance of legal terms, including versioning for updates.
+    -   **Account Deletion:** A clear, user-accessible path for account deletion.
+    -   **Data Access:** Users can copy and export their complete event streams.
+-   **Service**
     -   **Service Status & Forced Upgrades:** The ability to set a minimum required application version or disable the service for maintenance, and communicate this to users.
--   **Account Deletion:** A clear, user-accessible path for account deletion.
+    -   **Service Users:** Manage the users than can maintain policies and service status.
+    -   **Beta/Authorized Users:** Limit access to a set of regular users.
+-   **App Appearance & Personalization**
     -   **Localization:** Support for multiple languages.
     -   **Theming:** Dynamic light and dark mode support.
--   **Beta/Authorized Users:** Limit access to a set of users.
--   **Service Users:** Manage the users than can maintain policies and service status.
+-   **Collaboration & Core Features**
     -   **Shared Site (Resource) Management:** The common application use case of members sharing a common resource, or "site", such as a set of photo albums, a calendar, etc., is supported.
 The framework includes adding and removing members from a site, and self-removal.
 Site members can be assigned administrative roles as well.
 Firebase rules ensure site privacy.
--   **Event and Replay Views:** Service, account and site events and replays can be viewed in the UI.
--   **Persistence-agnostic:** The framework is designed to support the providers you want (e.g., Firebase and Supabase for cloud storage) and switch between them at runtime.
-Also built-in memory and local storage are supported.
+-   **Clean Architecture**
     -   **Event Source Framework Replayed in the Client:** The common practice of having separate models for forms in the UI, network marshalling, database and business logic is eliminated, thus reducing boilerplate code and eliminating app logic on the server side.
 Some cloud functions are included to assist in cleanup upon account deletion.
 Events are persisted on the client thus reducing significantly service queries.
+    -   **Event and Replay Views:** Service, account and site events and replays can be viewed in the UI, assisting in debugging.
+    -   **Persistence-agnostic:** The framework is designed to support the providers you want (e.g., Firebase and Supabase for cloud storage) and switch between them at runtime.
+Also built-in memory and local storage are supported.

 ## Usage